 The “red light” district

 Pigalle, the red light district of Paris is a great place to party.
-Forget about the cute romanticism of Montmartre, Here it’s sulphurous, erotic and sexy! the district is full of restaurants, bars, and nightclubs.
+Forget about the cute romanticism of Montmartre, Here, it’s sulphurous, erotic and sexy!
+The district is full of restaurants, bars, and nightclubs.
 Everything is there to have an exciting evening.
 I recommend the “Lipstick”, a bar with an extraordinary ambiance.
 A visit to the very popular “Moulin Rouge” is also essential to immerse yourself in the culture of French cabaret!
+And if you want to enjoy Moulin Rouge fully, make sure you don’t miss the Féerie spectacular show – with this entry ticket, you get to enjoy the Féerie show – world’s most famous cabaret shows at the Moulin Rouge as you sip on your champagne.

 Take a jacket, it is always cool down there even in the middle of summer.
 The public area is about 2 kilometers long and only represents 0.5% of the total underground galleries.
 Remember to bring good shoes as the ground can be wet and slippery!